creativechain/crea-python-lib/docs/amount.rst

 .. code-block:: python

-   from dpaypy.amount import Amount a = Amount("1 BBD")
+   from creapy.amount import Amount a = Amount("1 CBD")
-   b = Amount("20 BBD")
+   b = Amount("20 CBD")
    a + b
    a * 2
    a += b
    a /= 2.0

-.. autoclass:: dpaypy.amount.Amount
+.. autoclass:: creapy.amount.Amount
    :members: